Skip to main content

 • graphics

 The graphics of the game are generally described as cute and charming, with a whimsical art style that enhances the overall aesthetic.
-However, many users note performance issues, including lag and graphical glitches, which detract from the experience.
-While the visuals are appealing, they are often considered simplistic and not particularly groundbreaking, leading to mixed feelings about their impact on gameplay.
+However, many users note performance issues, including lag and graphical glitches, particularly when the game becomes more complex.
+While the visuals are appealing and add to the game's charm, some players feel that they lack depth and sophistication, leading to a mixed reception regarding their overall quality.

-• “The game is pretty poorly optimized; my PC, which can run stuff like Bannerlord and Detroit: Become Human on mid-high graphics, struggles to reach 20 FPS after the first 10-30 minutes of each game, even with low graphics and lower than 1920x1080 resolution.”
+• “The game is pretty poorly optimized; my PC, which can run stuff like Bannerlord and Detroit: Become Human on mid-high graphics at a general 30-60 fps, struggles to reach 20 fps after the first 10-30 minutes of each game even with low graphics and lower than 1920x1080 resolution.”

 • “The interface is clunky, the graphics are poor, and it's really hard to gauge your progress.”